|

 variable] [-v

-variable] [variable=value]
+variable]

 [target ...] |

-bmake is a program designed to simplify the maintenance
+bmake is a program designed to simplify

-of other programs.
-Its input is a list of specifications as to the files upon
+the maintenance of other programs.
+Its input is a list of specifications as

-which programs and other files depend.
-If no -f
+to the files upon which programs and other files depend.
+If no

-makefile makefile option is given,
+-f makefile option is given,

-bmake will try to open
+bmake tries to open

-order to find the specifications.
-If the file
+specifications.
+If the file ‘.depend’

-exists, it is read (see
+exists, it is read, see

 This manual page is intended as a reference document only.
 For a